Table of Contents

 - Rifled Slug Barrel: A smooth bore is great, but there are certain times when only a rifled barrel will provide you with the necessary range and speed.

 - Camouflage Sets: Stocks and forends are some of the most sought-after aftermarket purchases for the 870s, and the camouflage finishes are proving to be a popular option.
-Turkeys and other game has sharp eyesight, and you want to be prepared.
+Turkeys and other game have sharp eyesight, and you want to be prepared.

 Remington 870 vs. Mossberg 500